 Kau Ling Chung View Compass

-Triangulation station at Kau Ling Chung
+The triangulation station at Kau Ling Chung

 Continue on the hiking path beyond the view compass.
 There is a grey triangulation station along the trail.
 This marks the highest point in the area of Kau Ling Chung.
-And at 94m, the views of the east side of Lantau Island are pretty awesome.
+And at 94m, the views of the east side of Lantau Island are pretty incredible.

 Hike through Kau Ling Chung campsite and beach